cnlab/WiN/README.md

 # WiN
-General code for WiN analyses
+General code for data cleaning, prep, and analysis of the WiN Study.